datacontroller/docs.datacontroller.io/docs/roadmap.md

 ## Delivered Features

-Below are some examples of features that have been requested (and delivered) into Data Controller.
+Below are some examples of Features that have been requested (and delivered) into Data Controller.

 ### Configurable Locale